 You may be having trouble navigating this page.
-It might boost your sales by a factor of 200 if you fix it.
-This is just one example of the many reasons you would wish to do a comprehensive analysis of the people who visit your website.
+It might boost your sales by 200 if you fix it.
+This is just one reason why you might want to learn a lot about the people who visit your website.

-Statistics packages are available with the majority of website hosting services, and these can be studied at your leisure.
-If you’re unsure of its location, you should contact your hosting provider and inquire.
-In order to keep tabs on youmarketing efforts, you’ll need statistics.
+Statistics packages are available with most website hosting services, which can be studied at your leisure.
+If you’re unsure of its location, contact your hosting provider and inquire.
+To keep tabs on your marketing efforts, you’ll need statistics.

-The raw log files can’t tell you anything about what your visitors are doing.
+The raw log files can’t tell you anything about your visitors’ actions.
 Consider a traffic-logging package if you lack the patience to sift through these enormous logs.

 Log analysis software is often expensive and difficult to implement.
 In addition to commercial software, free log analysis tools like Analog are also available.

 There are several metrics to look for in a good traffic recording service: